-Individuals enrolled in aerobics instruction training programs should learn the basics of proper exercise form, body alignment techniques, teaching methods, choreography and timing.
-Many training programs also offer tips for selecting appropriate workout music, motivating individuals and working a room full of clients.
+Aerobics instruction training programs and courses are typically offered through for-profit organizations, wellness chains, and community colleges.
+Depending on the institution, training programs can take anywhere from four weeks to six months to complete.
+Individuals enrolled in aerobics instruction training programs should learn the basics of proper exercise form, body alignment techniques, teaching methods, choreography, and timing.
+Many training programs also offer tips for selecting appropriate workout music, motivating individuals, and working in a room full of clients.

 Aerobics instructor training courses provide step-by-step instruction on how to create and execute aerobic routines.
 Some examples of courses might include: